What Are the Bengals Playoff Chances?

-The season is just three weeks in, so every team in the AFC still has a chance to win their division or end up clinching a playoff berth as one of the three wild-card teams.
-The Bengals have the third-best odds to win the AFC North.
-They have won it in two straight seasons and started off in 2022 with a season-opening loss as well.
-Winning the division would guarantee Cincinnati a home playoff game.
+The season is just 12 weeks in, so most teams in the AFC still has a chance to win their division or end up clinching a playoff berth as one of the three wild-card teams.
+The Bengals have the longest odds to win the AFC North.
+They have won it in two straight seasons and started off in 2022 with a lousy 1-3 record as well.
+Cincinnati, right now, sits outside the playoff spot but is on the bubble.

 Can the Bengals Get the No. 1 Seed?

-Yes, the Bengals can still get the No. 1 seed.
+Technically, yes, the Bengals can still get the No. 1 seed.
 They ended with the No. 4 seed in 2021 and then the No. 3 seed last season.
-The Bengals are among the favorites this upcoming season to win the AFC and earn home-field advantage throughout the playoffs.
+The Bengals were among the favorites this season to win the AFC and earn home-field advantage throughout the playoffs; they have clearly struggled to meet those expectations.
 Those odds have since dropped, but the talent is still there in Cincinnati.